 MovementWorks utilises the following scientific pedagogies and blueprints for systematic observation:

 MovementWorks aims to further develop the area of dance science research.

 A second wave of research evidence from a year-long in-school programme is being presented at conference.

 New Research Collaboration

-We are delighted to have formed an exciting new partnership with the Faculty of Education & Health at Greenwich University.
-Together, we are conducting a pilot evaluation of Developmental Dance Movement (DDM) and Autism Movement Therapy (AMT) for Primary School Children with Autism Spectrum Disorder (ASD) in conjunction with Brent Knoll School.
+We are delighted to have formed an exciting partnership with the Faculty of Education & Health at Greenwich University.
+Together, we have conducted a pilot evaluation of Developmental Dance Movement (DDM) and Autism Movement Therapy (AMT) for Primary School Children with Autism Spectrum Disorder (ASD) in conjunction with Brent Knoll School.

-Parents, dance therapists and teachers are participating in the study as well as students.
-This is a very exciting partnership, involving building a research community for long-term, in-depth evaluation of the efficacy of the programmes.
+Parents, dance therapists and teachers are participated in the study as well as students.
+This exciting partnership involves building a research community for long-term, in-depth evaluation of the efficacy of our programmes.

-Dr Christina Malamateniou is the Research Lead in the Department of Family Care & Mental Health at the Faculty of Education and Health at Greenwich University and Dr Dido Green Associate Professor in Occupational Therapy at Jönköping University, Sweden and Research Therapist, Royal Free London Hospital, London UK.
+In association with Dr Christina Malamateniou Research Lead in the Department of Family Care & Mental Health at the Faculty of Education and Health at Greenwich University and Dr Dido Green Associate Professor in Occupational Therapy at Jönköping University, Sweden and Research Therapist, Royal Free London Hospital, London UK.